mvdkwast/obsidian-copy-as-html/README.md

 Look for *Copy document as HTML* in the community plugin section in the Obsidian settings.

-Don't be afraid to comment if anything seems wrong !
+Don't be afraid to [report](https://github.com/mvdkwast/obsidian-copy-as-html/issues) or [ask](https://github.com/mvdkwast/obsidian-copy-as-html/discussions) if anything seems wrong !

 ## Development